Reversibility of Affine Transformations: Reversibility in the affine group

-In view of \lemref{lem-affine-conj-form} and \propref{prop-affine-rev-str-rev-type-1}, classification of reversible and strongly reversible elements in $\mathrm{Aff}(n,\D) $ reduces to the case when the linear part of affine group element is a unipotent element in $\mathrm{GL}(n,\D)$.
-We begin with an example.
+In this section, we shall use the adjoint reality approach introduced in \cite{GM} to show that every element of $\mathrm{Aff}(n,\D)$ with a unipotent linear part is strongly reversible.
+In view of \lemref{lem-affine-conj-form} and \propref{prop-affine-rev-str-rev-type-1}, classification of reversible and strongly reversible elements in $\mathrm{Aff}(n,\D) $ reduces to the case when the linear part of the affine group element is unipotent.